 Some children assume superiority over their parents.
 They flaunt independence from their parents.
 Unregulated lives can lead to destructive behavior patterns.

-Nowhere does it say in the Bible, “Obey if the parents comply with the children’s plans.”
-Children must submit to the policies of the parents if they operate under the divine institution of the family properly.
+Nowhere does the Bible say, “Obey if the parents comply with the children’s plans.”
+Children must submit to the parents’ policies if they properly operate under the divine institution of the family.

 In every young person’s heart is a spirit of rebellion.
 We are born that way.
 We are born with an anarchistic spirit.
 We want to reign on the throne.
 “I will do what I please, and the devil takes the hindmost.
 No one is going to tell me what to do.”

 If we do not learn how to submit to authority when we are young, big trouble lies ahead.
-If we do not obey our parents, then we will not obey the coach.
-We will not be a team player.
-If we do not obey our parents, we will not obey the law or law enforcement authorities.
+If we do not obey our parents, we will not follow the law or law enforcement authorities.
+We will not regard the coach if we do not obey our parents.
+We will not be team players.

-It is natural for us to disobey authority because we want our own way.
+It is natural for us to disobey authority because we want our way.
 We want to be our own God.
-No one likes authority.
-Today people hate authority.
+There is little respect for authority.
+Today many people hate almost any form of rule.
 Much music of our day expresses the value of independence and freedom.

 If you want security and order in your life, obey your parents.